eric-blake/Connect-4/README.md

 Connect 4 is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.
 <img src="assets/documentation/connect-4.PNG" alt="Screenshot of connect-4 game">

 Connect 4 is a two-player connection rack game.
-My verison of the game has been modified in to a one player game, where the player plays against the computer.
-The player take turns dropping colored tokens into a six-row, seven-column vertically suspended grid.
+My version of the game has been modified in to a one player game, where the player plays against the computer.
+The player takes turns dropping coloured tokens into a six-row, seven-column vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own tokens.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Connect_Four "Wikipedia")

 -By Eric Blake